Don Dixon (musician): Producer

+Dixon was working as an engineer at Charlotte's Reflection Sound Studios in the mid-1970s.
+His first production credit was on a 1973 album by Michael Greer; he received both production and engineering credit on the 1975 album Cuttin' Loose by local group Brotherhood of Peace.
+He continued work as a producer with local acts while maintaining a parallel career as a musician.
 Dixon was still playing with Arrogance in 1982 when Mitch Easter asked him to co-produce R.E.M.'s debut LP Murmur (1983) and their 1984 follow–up LP Reckoning.
 Dixon and Easter are credited in the Reckoning liner notes as "Machinists".
 Dixon says, "We thought R.E.M. had a neat, unique thing, and we wanted to protect it and allow it to grow without putting it in that pressure to sell as many records as possible.
 We didn't feel we had to change their arrangements that much, because they were eccentric enough already.
 We did add an underpinning, a substrata to hold it together and make it sound like something more than just another guitar, bass and drums band.
 There's all kinds of found art on those records: slowed-down tapes of them playing pool, noises coming in and out, additional guitars.
 It's not like we sat around and talked about it for months; we did it as we did it, which is still my approach to producing."

 Dixon then spent several years producing artists such as Chris Stamey (formerly of the dB's), the Smithereens, Fetchin Bones, Richard Barone (formerly of the Bongos), Guadalcanal Diary, and Marshall Crenshaw.
 Tommy Keene's Run Now EP is considered to be a highlight of this era of Dixon's work.

 Dixon met with Nirvana as a potential producer for Nevermind.
 According to Dixon, both the label and the band were agreeable to the collaboration.
 Dixon said, "I loved these demos that he [Gary Gersh of Geffen Records] sent me and I flew out days after I got my first cassette.
 They still didn't have words for 'Smells Like Teen Spirit.'
 'Lithium' was done and it was almost exactly like it is on the record.
 They sent me four or five songs, I loved them and I thought it was great.
 So I went out and spent some time in Tacoma.
 It looked like it was going to happen and then I asked for too much money—well, me and my people did."
 However, Dixon concludes, "I was really sad that I didn't get to make the record, because I liked those songs, but I think Butch [Vig] probably made a better record than I would have.
 I wouldn't have made him doubletrack his voice."

 Working with Easter at Fidelitorium Recordings in Kernersville, North Carolina, Dixon produced Mixed Reality, the sixth studio album by American alternative rock band Gin Blossoms.
 It was released on June 15, 2018, on Cleopatra Records.